 Risks Associated with Alternative Investments.
 Alternative investment products, including real estate investments, notes & debentures, hedge funds and private equity involve a high degree of risk, often engage in leveraging and other speculative investment practices that may increase the risk of investment loss, can be highly illiquid, are not required to provide periodic pricing or valuation information to investors, may involve complex tax structures and delays in distributing important tax information, are not subject to the same regulatory requirements as mutual funds, often charge high fees which may offset any trading profits, and, in many cases, the underlying investments are not transparent and are known only to the investment manager.
 Alternative investment performance can be volatile.
 An investor could lose all or a substantial amount of the investment.
 Often, alternative investment funds and account managers have total trading authority over their funds or accounts; the use of a single adviser applying generally similar trading programs could mean lack of diversification and, consequently, higher risk.
-There is often no secondary market for an investor's interest in alternative investment.
+There is often no secondary market for an investor's interest in alternative investments, and none is expected to develop.
+There may be restrictions on transferring interests in any alternative investment.
 Alternative investment products often execute a substantial portion of their trades on non-U.S. exchanges.
 Investing in foreign markets may entail risks that differ from those associated with investments in U.S. markets.
 Additionally, alternative investments often entail commodity trading, which involves substantial risk of loss.